arina630/rsschool-cv1/cv.md

   * E-mail: aarinasoloveyy@mail.ru

 ---
-## About me:
+## Summary:
-My name's Arina, I am 20 years old.
-I'm just beginning to explore this area.
-I like learning, exploring, working in a team.
-I don't like sitting in one place.
-I love to create, build, and enjoy my successes.
+My name is Arina, and I’m 21 years old.
+I’m just starting to explore this field.
+I enjoy learning, exploring, and working in a team.
+I don’t like staying in one place for too long.
+I love creating, building, and celebrating my successes.
-I've already faced a lot of challenges and I know there will be more.
-But I'm sure thanks to persistence, hard work and my interest, I will succeed!:)
+I’ve already faced many challenges, and I know there will be more ahead.
+But I’m confident that, with persistence, hard work, and my passion, I will succeed! :)

 ## Skills
 * HTML/CSS (Basic)